-(3) Daily Core Lectures on a wide variety of topics presented by many different members of the Department of Pediatrics
+(3) Daily Core Lectures on a wide variety of topics presented by many different faculty members

-(4) Weekly Grand Rounds
+(5) Weekly Grand Rounds

-Residents attend weekly Grand Rounds throughout the academic year of which two conferences per year are dedicated to unusual pediatric case presentations by residents.
+Residents attend weekly Grand Rounds throughout the academic year of which

-(5) Weekly Pediatric Board Review (PREP) conference
+(6) Weekly Pediatric Board Review (PREP) conference

-Under the supervision of the chief resident, topics and PREP questions are reviewed in preparation for the pediatric boards.
+Under the supervision of the chief resident, topics and PREP questions

-(6) Daily Radiology Rounds/Conference
+(7) Daily Radiology Rounds/Conference

 to discuss the radiologic studies on their patients with a board certified